Continuation-of-Ashford/ashford-docs/playing_the_game/session_flow.md

 | 10                    | 1 rare item component |
 | 15                    | 1 very rare item component |

-After 15 reports, the total number wraps back around, so you'd get 1 uncommon item after you write 5 more and so on and so forth.
+After 15 reports, the total number wraps back around, so you'd get 1 uncommon item after you write 5 more (20 total) and so on and so forth.
 ## Disciplinary Actions
 If a player is disturbing the session, the `Dungeon Master` has the power to remove the player.